ramu12122/portfolio/README.md

 # portfolio
 It is a Portfolio site made with HTML, CSS and JavaScript.
-Used EmailJS for contact form.
+And Used EmailJS for contact form.